-CDFA may invest in or lend to any projects sponsored by an eligible applicant as defined above and that meet the following conditions:
+CDFA may award funds to any project submitted by an eligible applicant (as defined in the previous section) that also meet the following conditions:

-- The project must be interpreted by the CDFA Investment Review Committee (IRC) to be within the scope of CDFA’s defining legislation (RSA 162-L) and as outlined in the Program Objectives.
+- The project must be determined by CDFA’s Investment Review Committee (IRC) to fall within the scope of CDFA’s defining legislation (RSA 162-L) as outlined in the Program Objectives (referenced above).

 - The project must be of a public purpose and for a public benefit.
-Such benefits shall be quantifiable and must be presented to CDFA at time of application in a form described in the application.
+Such benefits must be quantifiable and shall be presented to CDFA at the time of application in the form described.

-- Private industry shall not have provided sufficient capital required for the project.
-CDFA shall determine that its participation is necessary to the successful completion of the proposed project because adequate funding is determined to be unavailable in traditional capital markets or because credit has been offered on terms that would preclude the success of the project.
+- Private industry shall be unable to provide sufficient capital to complete the project.
+CDFA shall determine that its participation is necessary for the successful completion of the proposed project because adequate funding is determined to be unavailable from traditional capital markets, or because credit has been offered on terms that would preclude project success.

-- Awarded organizations shall guarantee long-term community and targeted population benefit through legal mechanisms such as deed restrictions, equity limitation formulas, land leases, or other approved forms.
+- Awarded organizations shall guarantee long-term community and targeted population benefit through legal mechanisms such as deed restrictions, equity limitation formulas, land leases, or other CDFA-approved forms.

-- The project must provide evidence that it has a reasonable chance to succeed by providing evidence of funding commitments, public support, organizational capacity, and sufficient capital for sustained operations.
+- The applicant must prove that the project has a reasonable chance of success by providing evidence of: funding commitments, public support, organizational capacity, and sufficient capital for sustained operations.

-- The project must conform to all applicable environmental, zoning, building, planning, or sanitation laws and have a plan for addressing energy efficiency and building sustainability in accordance with APPENDIX E – CDFA ENERGY POLICY 2020.
-See Appendix E for additional information.
+The project must conform to all applicable environmental, zoning, building, planning, and sanitation laws.
+Additionally, applicants must have a plan for addressing energy efficiency and building sustainability, in accordance with CDFA’s Energy Policy.

-- Advancing projects that use funding from multiple resources including but not limited to banks, private donations, capital campaigns and other CDFA grants and/or loan funds.
+- Projects that use funding from multiple sources, including, but not limited to: banks, private donations, capital campaigns, and other CDFA grants and/or loan funds.

-While not expressly disallowed, applications for the following activities may not be given priority:
+While not expressly disallowed, applications for the following activities will not be prioritized:

-- Operating expenses, deficit-reduction or expenses already incurred.
+- Requests for operating expenses, deficit-reduction, or expenses already incurred.

 - Requests that are typically the responsibility of federal, state, or municipal funding sources.

-- Municipal projects that do not demonstrate a significant level of private enterprise.
-Private enterprise is defined by a project that shows planned economic benefit.
+- Municipal projects that do not demonstrate a significant level of planned community economic development benefit.

-- Replacement of typical revenue sources (contributions, grants or earned income, etc.).
+- Replacement of typical revenue sources (e.g. contributions, grants, earned income, etc.).